The modern world is a hectic place.

 But learning a new language isn’t just about looking good.
 It’s about feeling good and discovering new things.
 You truly begin to understand a foreign culture when you speak the language, but to understand Russia we don’t have to read Tolstoy.

 We gain our greatest insights into a culture from simple things.
 Old proverbs, for example.
 Conversations with taxi drivers.
 Cabbies invariably know about the best bars and restaurants.
 If you really want to make the most of that weekend abroad, be able to chat with your driver.
 You won’t regret it.
+Watching videos produced in other countries is also a good way to get a sense of the culture, and FluentU has hundreds available in 9 different languages!

 Not only will they know the secrets that let you explore their city like a local, they’ll also be able to give you the latest gossip about local celebrities and politicians.
 Why taxi drivers?
 Because at some point they or their colleagues have driven these people somewhere!
 Plus, they’re talking to different people all day long while doing their job, and they’re always on top of the big local scoop.